Pyenb/fail2telegram/README.md

 ### 1. Downloading

-Use `git clone` to download the repository to your local machine:
+Use `git clone` to download the repository to your local machine / server:

 ```bash
 > git clone https://github.com/Pyenb/fail2telegram